 2. Rules are more flexible than ever

 This applies to cash or stocks and shares ISAs, so long as your provider offers a flexible ISA.
-That’s since rules changed in April 2016.
 Previous rules meant that any amount taken out and paid back in would use up a portion of your allowance.

 3. There are stacks of options

 You don’t have to stick to cash ISA accounts.
-You can invest in stocks and shares and peer-to-peer lending through an ISA.
+You can invest in stocks and shares, trusts, bonds and even property - see below - through an ISA.

 What you pick will depend on any savings you already have, your goals, and attitude to risk.